zdravkov/kendo-docs/api/dataviz/chart.md

 ### categoryAxis.notes.label.color `String`

-The text color of the labels.
+The text color of the label.
 Accepts a valid CSS color string, including hex and rgb.

-#### Example - set the chart series label color as a hex string
+#### Example - set the category axis label color as a hex string

     <div id="chart"></div>
     <script>